1939–1940 Winter Offensive: Northern China

-Results of the central China offensive
+Central China

 River North Army accomplished little and was driven back behind the river by December 23, freeing up units of the Japanese 13th Division for use elsewhere.
 The Japanese held Right Flank Army in the Zhongxiang area far from the planned stop line from Xinshi to Songhe and Pingba.
 The Japanese contained Left Flank Army or (River East Army) far from its final objectives.
 Southern Honan Army did attack the enemy 3rd Division in the area north of Yingshan and Xishuanghe and send a strong force to cut enemy lines of communications in the area of Guangshui and Xinyang.
 Its main force was to attack in the area of Xinyang and occupy it.
 Neither of these objectives was achieved despite the commitment of the 31st Army Group.
 Eastern Hupei Guerrilla force did not advance to the enemy rear areas at Guangshui, Huayuan and Hankow to check enemy movement along the railroad.
-They never got near those objectives, leaving the Japanese free to move troops along the rails to meet the other attacks.
+They never got near those objectives, leaving the Japanese free to move troops along the rails to meet other attacks.

-However one of the main objectives that the Chinese managed to retake, was the city of Kaifeng.
-After two weeks of fighting, the Chinese managed to liberate Kaifeng on December 16th, capturing a good amount of Japanese equipment, however they were pushed out of the city quite soon afterwards.
+One of the main objectives that the Chinese managed to retake was the city of Kaifeng.
+After two weeks of fighting, they managed to liberate the city on December 16th, capturing a good amount of Japanese equipment.
+Soon after, however, they were pushed out of the city again.

 According to the history of the 65th Infantry Regiment of the Japanese 13th Division, the number of combat deaths for the regiment in the Winter Offensive was as high as 303.

-The regiment also received 1,558 soldiers from early February until early April 1940 to supplement previous losses.
+The Japanese Eleventh Army claimed approximately 51,000 abandoned enemy corpses and 987 POWs while suffering 2,141 killed and 6,216 wounded in the Chinese Winter Offensive against units of the Fifth, Sixth, and Ninth War Zones from December 1939 to January 1940.
+Among all of its units, the 13th Division fighting against the Fifth War Zone suffered the heaviest losses with 925 troops killed and 2,565 troops wounded.
+The Fifth, Sixth, and Ninth War Zones reported suffering 26,902 killed, 36,432 wounded, and 5,023 missing in the offensive from early December 1939 to late January 1940.